jacobblum/simDRIFT/docs/source/theory-index.rst

 The Bloch-Torrey Equation
 ------------------------------
 Diffusion of the spin ensemble's net magnetization vector will generally take place by self-diffusion processes of NMR active (spin :math:`\frac{1}{2}`) nuclei.
 By adding a diffusion term to the Bloch Equation, we obtain the phenomenological Bloch-Torrey equation.
 Like the Bloch equation, analytic solutions do not exist in general.
-However, under a certain set of assumptions, it is possible to construct an analytic solution [#1]_.
+However, under a certain set of assumptions, it is possible to construct an analytic solution.
 We will adopt a perturbation theoretic approach to show exactly these circumstances.
-Consider the following
+Consider the following:

 .. math::
     \begin{cases}